 Basic Maintenance and Repair

-The Basic Maintenance & Repair Workshop introduces brailler users and potential brailler repair specialists to the Perkins Braillers.
-The basic workshop focuses on inspecting a brailler, cleaning and lubrication; understanding spare parts, how to use the service manual, and how to perform basic troubleshooting and maintenance on a Perkins Brailler.
+- Objective: Introduce brailler users and potential brailler repair specialists to the Perkins Braillers, and focus time on inspecting a brailler, cleaning and lubrication, understanding spare parts, how to use the service manual, and how to perform basic troubleshooting and maintenance on a Perkins Brailler.
+View our full agenda.

 Advanced Repair and Troubleshooting

 - Objective: Build upon the Basic Maintenance and Repair Workshop and focus on developing competency in dismantling, troubleshooting, and repairing Perkins Braillers.
 View our full agenda.

 - Price: $1,125, includes tuition, daily breakfast and lunch, a product manual, a tool kit, a cleaning kit, and a spare parts kit

 - Dates: July 23-27, 2018, Register Now!